We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 - Murder, Homicide, Manslaughter Defense

-Have you been charged with robbery or accused of a robbery in Pinellas County, Clearwater, St. Petersburg or surrounding areas?
+Have you or someone you care about been charged with robbery or accused of a robbery in Pinellas County, Clearwater, St. Petersburg or surrounding areas?

 Use of Weapons or Firearms – if during the course of a robbery the offender carried a firearm or another deadly weapon the robbery is increased to a felony of the second degree carrying a maximum sentence of 15 years in prison.
 Also, See below for specific penalties regarding crimes involving the possession or use of firearms and any other minimum penalties, such as Florida’s 10 – 20 – life statute.
-Florida law deems that something is during the course of a robbery if it occurs in an attempt to commit the robbery or in fleeing after the attempt to commit the robbery.
-So if someone is trying to get away and pushes someone or fight someone to get away it will be a robbery.
+Florida law deems that something occurs ‘during the course of a robbery’ if it occurs in an attempt to commit the robbery or in fleeing after the attempt to commit the robbery.
+So if someone is trying to get away and pushes someone or fights someone to get away it will be a robbery.

 Other types of firearm offenses include improper sale of a firearm, shooting into an occupied dwelling possession of a short barreled rifle or shotgun, a convicted felon in possession of a firearm, and carrying a concealed firearm.

 A deadly weapon can be a gun, a knife, or anything which could cause serious injury.
-Often times an issue in aggravated assault accusations is the so-called “weapon” and whether it is a deadly weapon or not.
-Another issue which should be explored is whether the person had the apparent ability to carry out the threat.
+A defense to be looked at in aggravated assault accusations is whether the so-called “weapon” is a ‘deadly’ weapon or not.
+Another defense which should be explored is whether the person really had the apparent ability to carry out the threat.
 Were they too far away, were they not serious?
+What about the so called victim’s credibility or motive to make something up?

 Aggravated assault is a third-degree felony carrying a maximum of of a five-year prison sentence.
-However, aggravated assault with a firearm can carry a minimum mandatory 3 year prision sentence.
 Simple assault is a second-degree misdemeanor with a maximum penalty of 60 days in the County jail.

 Battery is actually or intentionally touching or striking another person against their will or intentionally causing harm to a person.
 A misdemeanor battery is a misdemeanor of the first degree with a penalty of a maximum of one year in the County jail.
 If a person has a prior battery conviction, what would have been a misdemeanor battery becomes a felony battery simply because of the prior conviction.
 A felony battery because there is a prior battery is a felony of the third degree and carries a maximum sentence of 5 years in prison.